 There are some people who go through life feeling as if stuff happens to them.
 A simple adjustment to consider is that things don’t happen TO us, they happen FOR us!
 We may have had troubled seasons of life or downright catastrophic situations occur, but even the most wounded of us all will tell you that holding on to anger and resentment is like drinking poison.
 Life is all about choices.
 We can choose to accept the past for what it was and move on into a fresh start, or we can roll around in the defeat and damages that disappointments brought our way.
 Sometimes when we feel like we’ve been knocked down, the best thing we can do is to get up.

 Holidays can be vivacious or volatile.
-The season can be a trigger to open old wounds or a catalyst for change and improvement.
+The season can help trigger old wounds or a catalyst for change and improvement.
 We may miss how things used to be, feeling isolated and weary, or we can embrace the fight within and see that the path ahead is bright.
 No matter what this time of year tries to bring your way, know that you have choices each and every day.
 That in itself, is something to celebrate!